domkalan/LethalTerminalExtender/README.md

 # Lethal TerminalExtender
-A modding utility for Lethal Company that allows mod to adds their own custom commands to the ship terminal.
+A modding utility for Lethal Company that allows mods to add their own custom commands to the ship terminal.

 ![terminalextender](https://github.com/domkalan/lethalterminalextender/raw/main/images/example1.gif)